Cranial cruciate ligament rupture is one of the most common orthopaedic conditions seen in dogs.

 Conservative medical treatment

 Conservative treatment entails REST, non steroidal anti-inflammatory medication (pain relief) and a course of cartrophen injections.
 The recovery period is approximately 6-8 weeks.
 Once the majority of the pain and inflammation are resolved, a conservative regime of exercise and weight loss (if necessary) should be initiated.
 Conservative therapy is best tolerated in patients weighing less than 10 Kg.
 Results are more unpredictable in larger animals.
 Given enough time, the lameness and pain often resolves with small patients and they appear to function fairly normally.
-However the instability persists and secondary degenerative joint disease inevitably develops leading to irreversible damages and chronic pain.
+However the instability persists and secondary degenerative joint disease inevitably develops leading to irreversible damage and chronic pain.

 Post Surgical Complications